savg92/karaoke-queue/plan.md

 ## 🎉 DEVELOPMENT COMPLETE!

-### Current Status: **PRODUCTION READY** ✅
+### Current Status: **PHASE 1-4 COMPLETE, PHASE 5 TESTING COMPLETE** ✅

-**Development Progress: 100% Complete**
+**Development Progress: 95% Complete**

-All core functionality has been successfully implemented, tested, and debugged.
-The Karaoke Queue application is now fully functional with all issues resolved.
+All core functionality (Phases 1-4) has been successfully implemented, tested, and debugged.
+Phase 5 testing infrastructure is complete and ready.
+Only deployment remains.

 ### ✅ **Completed Features:**